 While trends, by nature, come and go, designer handbags have long been a coveted investment for those in the know.
-Certain decades in particular have worshipped at the feet of the It bag—just think of the conveyor belt of Paddingtons, saddlebags and logo baguettes that ruled the noughties—yet it has a rich and illustrious history that dates back to the early 20th century with the likes of Hermès and Louis Vuitton.
+Certain decades, in particular, have worshipped at the feet of the It bag—just think of the conveyor belt of Paddingtons, saddlebags and logo baguettes that ruled the noughties—yet it has a rich and illustrious history that dates back to the early 20th century with the likes of Hermès and Louis Vuitton.

 Me?
-I bought my first designer bag last year (a Wandler Hortensia if you're wondering), and it was a big deal.
+I bought my first designer bag in 2017 (a Wandler Hortensia if you're wondering), and it was a big deal.
 After all, most of us won't buy many of these in our lifetime.
 That's why I wanted to create an edit of designer bags that you'll actually want to invest your hard-earned cash in.
 Of course, there really is no ceiling when it comes to the designer bag price tags, but everyone will have their own budget and specifications.
 I've tried to be as informative as possible, reporting on both practicality and aesthetic while including a range of price points.

 So whether you're looking to treat someone for a big birthday or celebrate a promotion, scroll down to get inspired by the ultimate buy-now-wear-forever bags from the likes of Celine, Gucci and Mulberry.

-Bragging rights: Originally designed by Spanish artist Vicente Vela in 1970, then updated to mark Jonathan Anderson’s arrival in 2013, the Loewe Hammock bag has become a signature in the brand's bag oeuvre.
+Bragging Rights: Originally designed by Spanish artist Vicente Vela in 1970, then updated to mark Jonathan Anderson’s arrival in 2013, the Loewe Hammock bag has become a signature in the brand's bag oeuvre.

-Style notes: The style comes in multiple colourways, but the tan iteration is ideal for both work and weekend wear.
+Style Notes: The style comes in multiple colourways, but the tan iteration is ideal for both work and weekend wear.
 It looks fab with my simple jean-and-jacket pairing IMO.
 PS: My jacket is from H&M, jeans from M&S, and boots are from Essen.

-Practicality points: Featuring two top handles, an adjustable shoulder strap and slouched zipped sides, this is a seriously versatile piece.
+Practicality Points: Featuring two top handles, an adjustable shoulder strap and slouched zipped sides, this is a seriously versatile piece.
 Its interior is also easily accessible for those key-rummaging moments.

-Bragging rights: If you're looking for something with a little more cult-Insta appeal, you can't go wrong with Wandler.
+Bragging Rights: If you're looking for something with a little more cult-Insta appeal, you can't go wrong with Wandler.
 Its pieces might be on the lower end of the price spectrum, but they certainly don't lack premium appeal.

-Style notes: The brand's Georgia shoulder bag is a very cool spin on the trending baguette bag with its mock-croc finish.
+Style Notes: The brand's Georgia shoulder bag is a very cool spin on the trending baguette bag with its mock-croc finish.
 It will look best when paired with a nice top–and-jeans getup for Friday night cocktails.

-Practicality points: The dimensions, while compact, are still ideal for the essentials.
+Practicality Points: The dimensions, while compact, are still ideal for the essentials.
 Think phone, purse, keys and lip balm.
 It also features a shoulder strap for when you're on the go, which is always a plus in my book.

-Bragging rights: Chloé's C bag is one of the latest additions to the brand's famed lineup, and it's safe to say it's won the hearts of the fashion crowd with its statement C embellishment.
+Bragging Rights: Chloé's C bag is one of the latest additions to the brand's famed lineup, and it's safe to say it's won the hearts of the fashion crowd with its statement C embellishment.

-Style notes: Classic, elegant yet subtle, this is a chic option for those wanting something more polished for work.
+Style Notes: Classic, elegant yet subtle, this is a chic option for those wanting something more polished for work.
 You can wear the shoulder strap on the Tube, and then just go with the top handle for evening events.

-Practicality points: Many have fallen for the Mini C iterations, but I like the practical proportions of the shoulder bag.
+Practicality Points: Many have fallen for the Mini C iterations, but I like the practical proportions of the shoulder bag.
 The top handle and longer strap are satisfyingly thick and sturdy, and the interior is generous.

-Bragging rights: Fun fact: The 16 was designed by Hedi Slimane on the first day of his arrival at Celine, and it features references to the brand's '60s designs, such as the cropped flap and top handle.
+Bragging Rights: Fun fact: The 16 was designed by Hedi Slimane on the first day of his arrival at Celine, and it features references to the brand's '60s designs, such as the cropped flap and top handle.
 A classic in the making.

-Style notes: While I'm wearing it as a crossbody in the photo, I think this bag was born to be held by its top handle and worn with polished separates.
+Style Notes: While I'm wearing it as a crossbody in the photo, I think this bag was born to be held by its top handle and worn with polished separates.
 It's one of those pieces that will be loved by 30-somethings just as much as it will by 70-somethings.

-Practicality points: The interior features two internal compartments and a middle zip pouch, which is ideal for those who find cavernous single-compartment bags a little unwieldy.
+Practicality Points: The interior features two internal compartments and a middle zip pouch, which is ideal for those who find cavernous single-compartment bags a little unwieldy.

-Bragging rights: A new addition to the Mulberry bag family, the Leighton balances the brand's heritage trademarks with contemporary details, such as the slouchy silhouette and chain strap.
+Bragging Rights: A new addition to the Mulberry bag family, the Leighton balances the brand's heritage trademarks with contemporary details, such as the slouchy silhouette and chain strap.

-Style notes: The brand describes the Leighton as a "day to evening bag," and I think this is pretty on the money.
+Style Notes: The brand describes the Leighton as a "day to evening bag," and I think this is pretty on the money.
 It might not be something you grab on a Saturday night, but if you're heading out straight from work, it'll be a dream.

-Practicality points: The small size comes in four colourways, so you can decide how neutral or statement you want to go.
+Practicality Points: The small size comes in four colourways, so you can decide how neutral or statement you want to go.
 I love the richness of the oxblood hue, which will go with so many outfits.
 It comes with a top handle, two removable shoulder straps and a soft, roomy interior.

-Bragging rights: The double-F logo that Karl Lagerfeld created in 1981 is littered throughout Fendi's latest collection, including on the Kan shoulder bag.
+Bragging Rights: The double-F logo that Karl Lagerfeld created in 1981 is littered throughout Fendi's latest collection, including on the Kan shoulder bag.
 An ode to the king of contemporary fashion.